isuckatlinux/isuckatlinux.github.io/_posts/2022-07-07-storing-api-credentials -in-Python.md

         ```
     * On Windows: Follow this [link][windows_env_var]

-    In order to store the password into a variable you only have to run:
+    In order to store the password into a variable we only have to run:
     ```python
     import os
     password = os.getenv('API_PASSWORD')
     ```
-    The drawback of this method is that you will mess up your OS enviroment with variables that you are going to use only in a specifyc application/software.
+    The drawback of this method is that we will mess up your OS enviroment with variables that you are going to use only in a specifyc application/software.

 * Storing credentials in **.env** file:
     This method is similar to *Storing credentiales in plain text files*.
 We need to create an **.env** file with the creds: